rsocket/rsocket/Protocol.md

 A client may add data to a KEEPALIVE frame that is echoed back on the KEEPALIVE frame to the client.

-A reasonable time period between KEEPALIVE frames SHOULD be 500ms.
+A reasonable time interval between KEEPALIVE frames SHOULD be 500ms.

 Frame Contents